ibm-cloud-docs/apps/ts_apps.md

 Double-byte characters might not be displayed properly if Unicode support isn't configured properly for the servlet or JSP files.

-When an application is pushed to the {{site.data.keyword.cloud_notm}}, the double-byte characters that are specified within the app aren't displayed properly.
+When an app is pushed to the {{site.data.keyword.cloud_notm}}, the double-byte characters that are specified within the app aren't displayed properly.
 {: tsSymptoms}

 The problem might occur if Unicode support isn't configured properly for the servlet or JSP files.